 Their kibbles use a variety of meats, including beef, bison, wild boar, fish, fowl, lamb, and venison.
-On average, their dried kibble products range from 25% to 32% protein, which is above the advised percentage that the Association of American Food Control Officials recommend.
+On average, their dried kibble products range from 25% to 32% protein, which is above the advised percentage that the Association of American Food Control Officials recommends.
 So you know Fido is going to get all the meaty goodness and amino acids he needs for a healthy body.

-Their grain inclusive formulas use ancient grains, such as quinoa, chia seeds, millet, and sorghum.
+Their grain-inclusive formulas use ancient grains, such as quinoa, chia seeds, millet, and sorghum.
 They do not use corn, wheat, or soy, as these are controversial filler ingredients that are known to be hard for some pooches to digest.

 Taste of the Wild Dog Foods

 Taste of the Wild has two product lines.
 One line is their standard kibble, simply known as Taste of the Wild.
 The other line is called “Prey,” which is a limited ingredient formula.
 This formula is aimed at dogs with extra sensitive digestive systems using simplified formulas.
 They also produce wet canned foods that are from their standard line.
 Let’s take a detailed look at each:

 High Prairie Grain-Free Puppy Formula

 - Omega fatty acids for skin & coat.

 - 28% Protein, 17% Fat, 5% Fiber.

 Taste of the Wild has two different flavors in its grain-free puppy food line.
 The High Prairie dog food is the most popular and is a great pick for any breed that has a sensitive stomach.
 Their grain-free puppy formulas are one of our favorite dog foods for the American Bully and also one of our favorite dog foods for the Pitbull.